Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 1

-Step 3: Once the z-score is calculated, use the standard normal distribution table (or a statistical software) to find the cumulative probability corresponding to the z-score.
-This cumulative probability represents the probability that a randomly selected adult male has a weight less than 148 lb.
+Step 5: Use the z-score to find the probability.
+Look up the z-score in the standard normal distribution table or use statistical software to find the area to the right of the z-score.
+This area represents the probability that the mean weight of the 25 men exceeds the threshold value.

-Step 4: To find the probability that a randomly selected adult male has a weight greater than 148 lb, subtract the cumulative probability from 1.
-This is because the total probability for a normal distribution is 1, and we are interested in the complement of the cumulative probability.

-Step 5: Interpret the result.
-The final probability value will indicate the likelihood that a randomly selected adult male has a weight greater than 148 lb, based on the given normal distribution parameters.

 Verified video answer for a similar problem: